-Women in Manufacturing Gala Dinner: The Association hosted the WIM Gala Dinner 2024 under the theme, investing in women for a better future for all.
+• Women in Manufacturing Gala Dinner: The Association hosted the WIM Gala Dinner 2024 under the theme, investing in women for a better future for all.
 The event offered a platform to celebrate the achievements of women in the manufacturing sector and to honor the spirit of resilience and collaboration among women in manufacturing.
-It also provided a platform for sharing experiences among women in manufacturing.
+It also provided a platform for sharing experiences among women in manufacturing on influence of innovation in their growth.

-Skills Development
+o Skills Development

-TVET Stakeholder Engagement: KAM, in partnership with GIZ, the Ministry of Foreign Affairs of Finland, KEPSA and the Federation of Kenya Employers hosted a TVET Stakeholder Engagement Forum in the Coast Region, themed Empowering Skills for a Sustainable Future: Advancing TVET, Inclusion, and Green Industrial Growth through Innovation and Policy.
+TVET Stakeholder Engagement: KAM, in partnership with GIZ, the Ministry of Foreign Affairs of Finland, KEPSA and the Federation of Kenya Employers hosted a TVET Stakeholder Engagement Forum in the Coast Region, themed "Empowering Skills for a Sustainable Future: Advancing TVET, Inclusion, and Green Industrial Growth through Innovation and Policy."